rouskinlab/seismic-rna/docs/_sources/manuals/sections.rst.txt

-Sectioning Reference Sequences
+Defining Sections
 ========================================================================

-A reference sequence can be split into sections, each being a contiguous range of positions in one sequence.
+Reference sequences can be divided into (possibly overlapping) sections, each of which is a contiguous range of positions in one sequence.

 .. _sections_coords: